 According to another official, Minister of Tourism Gulam Ahmed Mir, “all efforts are being made to promote the tourism industry and attract tourists from across the globe to the State.”
 Mr. Mir emphasized the importance of bringing in tourists—and the need for expanding programs that will foster cultural heritage tourism.

-So far, it appears as if the tourists only have a negative affect on the Ladakhi on sporadic occasions.
+So far, it appears as if the tourists only have a negative effect on the Ladakhi on sporadic occasions.
 In fact, one visiting scholar felt that the Ladakhis enjoy being photographed by tourists.
 They see tourism as an appropriate way to bring in needed outside revenue, and will dress in their colorful traditional costumes in order to be photographed by the visitors at the numerous summer festivals.

 However, some Ladakhi leaders did take strong exception to the sex, alcohol, and drugs that pervaded a music festival in the summer of 2009.
 Conservative Buddhist leaders were able to convince the state government to cancel the festival at the last moment in 2010.
 Other observers also recognize the danger that tourism can pose to traditional Ladakhi culture and values, and have been advocating appropriate measures to control the growth of the industry.